vuejs/vue-codemod/README.md

 - 🟠 [RFC01: New slot syntax](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0001-new-slot-syntax.md) and [RFC06: Slots unification](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0006-slots-unification.md)
   - 🟢 Can be detected and partially fixed by the [`vue/no-deprecated-slot-attribute`](https://eslint.vuejs.org/rules/no-deprecated-slot-attribute.html) and [`vue/no-deprecated-slot-scope-attribute`](https://eslint.vuejs.org/rules/no-deprecated-slot-scope-attribute.html)
-  - 🟠 During the transition period:
-    - 🟢 With the 2 ESLint rules enabled, it will warn users when they use `this.$slots`, recommending `this.$scopedSlots` as a replacement
+  - 🟢 During the transition period, with the 2 ESLint rules enabled, it will warn users when they use `this.$slots`, recommending `this.$scopedSlots` as a replacement
-    - 🔴 Transform all `this.$slots` to `this.$scopedSlots` with an inline warning comment so that users can manually verify the behavior later
-    - 🔴 May need to cover edge cases that can't be fixed by ESLint
   - 🔴 When upgrading to Vue 3, replace all `this.$scopedSlots` occurrences with `this.$slots`
 - 🟠 [RFC04: Global API treeshaking](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0004-global-api-treeshaking.md) & [RFC09: Global mounting/configuration API change](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0009-global-api-change.md)
   - **implemented as `new-global-api`**